 A senior colleague once used a more vivid analogy.
-The so-called design means that paper cannot contain the fire, but people invented lanterns and let paper wrap fire.
+The so-called design means that paper cannot contain fire, but people invented lanterns and let paper wrap fire.
 This is design.
 To put it bluntly, one thing seems impossible to achieve, but you can achieve it through design.

 So the essence of design is to improve and solve problems.
 Our graphic designer is to improve and solve these problems through our own graphic professional knowledge, this is graphic design!

-The above is what we are about graphic design?
+The above is what we are about in graphic design?
 What aspects are included, and which industries it is specifically designed for.
 After learning what graphic design can do, you can read more self-study graphic design materials here.
 I hope it can help those who want to enter the graphic design industry and Friends who are already engaged in the design industry.